Subaru Impreza: WRX

 Subaru debuted the turbocharged WRX performance variant of the third generation series alongside the mainstream naturally aspirated models on 2 April 2007.
 For this generation, most markets adopted the abbreviated name "WRX", although the Japanese, North American and UK markets retained the full "Subaru Impreza WRX" title.
 The 2.5-liter EJ255 engine is largely unchanged internally.
 The main change is the airflow efficiency of the heads.
-Changes in the engine compartment consist primarily of a fourth generation Legacy GT style intake manifold and intercooler.
-The TD04 turbo remains from the previous generation, however it has been adjusted to fit the new intake design.
+Changes in the engine compartment consist primarily of a fourth-generation Legacy GT style intake manifold and intercooler.
+The TD04 turbo remains from the previous generation; however, it has been adjusted to fit the new intake design.
 Power output consists of 169 kW and 320 Nm from its 2.5-liter engine.
-It was offered in either a five-speed manual, or 4 speed automatic.
+It was offered in either a five-speed manual, or four-speed automatic.
 The five-speed manual transmission was changed to the same found in the fourth-generation Legacy GT.
-The rear limited slip differential has been discarded in exchange for the new VDC (Vehicle Dynamics Control) system.
+The rear limited-slip differential has been discarded in exchange for the new VDC (Vehicle Dynamics Control) system.
 The weight of the car also has been reduced and gives the WRX a 0 to 100 km/h time of 5.8 seconds.
 In contrast, curb weight of the standard Impreza model is around 60 lb heavier.
 For the US market, the WRX was offered in "base", Premium, and Limited trim levels.
 In Australia, the WRX is available as a sedan or hatchback.
 An optional premium package adds the satellite navigation with DVD player and 7-inch screen, leather upholstery and a sunroof.

-In response to criticism that the third generation WRX suspension is too soft, and needing to keep on par with rival car companies new releases, Subaru issued several changes in 2008 for the 2009 model year, known in the UK as the WRX-S. The EJ255 engine received an output boost to 265 hp and 244 lbft of torque by swapping the previous TD04 turbocharger to an IHI VF52.
+In response to criticism that the third-generation WRX suspension is too soft, and needing to keep on par with rival car companies new releases, Subaru issued several changes in 2008 for the 2009 model year, known in the UK as the WRX-S. The EJ255 engine received an output boost to 265 hp and 244 lbft of torque by swapping the previous TD04 turbocharger to an IHI VF52.
 This led to the car now achieving a 0–60 mph (0–97 km/h) time of 4.7 seconds, as tested by Car and Driver.
 In addition, the updated model received altered springs/struts, sway bars, and Dunlop summer tires to improve handling.
-Exterior cosmetic changes included the 2008 WRX Premium aero package, STi spoiler (Hatchback only), updated grill with WRX badge, and darker Gunmetal colored wheels as standard equipment.
+Exterior cosmetic changes included the 2008 WRX Premium aero package, STi spoiler (Hatchback only), updated grille with WRX badge, and darker Gunmetal colored wheels as standard equipment.
 Interior changes consisted of aluminum pedals, silver trim around the shifter, red stitching on the shift boot and seats, and a red WRX logo embroidered on the driver and passenger seat.

 Further changes in 2010 (for the 2011 model year) saw the WRX gain the wide-body shell from the STI, as well as the addition of quad muffler tips with diffuser.
 The new model gains 33 lb.
 Firmer rear sub-frame bushings and wider 17-inch wheels contribute to improved traction.